 Strengthening our community one life at a time…

-Whether in the community, home or school, Sound is dedicated to helping children and youth overcome mental health and substance use disorder challenges.
-Our offerings include therapeutic foster care, school-based services, counseling programs and more, all designed to reintegrate the family and get kids back on track to becoming healthy and productive adults.
+Whether in the community, home or school, Sound is dedicated to helping children and youth overcome mental health, intellectual/developmental and addiction issues.
+Our offerings include school-based services, individual counseling, addiction treatment programs and much more, all designed to reintegrate the family and get kids back on track to becoming healthy and productive adults.

 Sound’s wide-ranging programs serve a diverse community.

 Studies show that the strongest risk factor for passing violent behavior from one generation to the next is witnessing domestic violence in the home.
 Through innovative approaches, Sound offers programs to break that cycle by delivering confidential and safe mental health and trauma services to survivors of domestic violence.